This report shows data entered as of April 25, 2017 at 5:08:51 PM

 In approximately 2011, a 3ft berm was constructed in the northeast quater of the site, prior to this There were no stormwater runoff controls.
 Much the area lies within the slough's 100-year flood zone.

-Prior to 2015, Stormwater runoff from the southern portion of the site was directed to a brick lined manhole which was to the municipal stormsewer.
+Prior to 2015, Stormwater runoff from the southern portion of the site was directed to a brick lined manhole and to the municipal stormsewer.